puthurr/tika/tika-server/README.md

 ### Implementation

+All extra resources are located in the server/resource/azure directory.

-Refer to the resource class **AzureUnpackerResource.class**
+Refer to the resource class **AzureUnpackerResource.class** for the core unpacking code.

-Added POM Dependency
+Azure Storage SDK for Java is added POM Dependency
 `    <!-- https://mvnrepository.com/artifact/com.azure/azure-storage-blob -->
     <dependency>
       <groupId>com.azure</groupId>